Ginklings/pysga/README.md

 app.run()
 ```

-Put a "fobj_function.py" file and define define your objective function as "fobj" function.
+Put a "fobj_function.py" file in current directory and define your objective function as "fobj" function.
 Example:

 ```python
 import numpy as np